 Costs incurred in developing products or systems and costs incurred in acquiring software and licenses that will contribute to future period financial benefits through revenue generation and/or cost reduction are capitalised to software and systems.

-The useful lives of these intangible assets are assessed to be either finite or indefinite.
+The useful lives of these intangible assets are assessed to be finite.

-Where amortisation is charged on assets with finite lives, this expense is taken to the profit and loss in the statement of comprehensive income in the expense category 'depreciation and amortisation'.
+Where amortisation is charged on assets with finite lives, this expense is taken to the profit and loss in the Consolidated Statement of Comprehensive Income in the expense category 'depreciation and amortisation'.